 It’s absolutely possible to manufacture fresh fish oil with PV values close to that of fresh fish.
 But for that to be true, the manufacturer needs to uphold strict standards from the time the fish is caught to when the bottles arrive at the consumer’s home.

-For instance, Omega Cure® typically has a peroxide value between 0.1 – 0.3 mEq/kg at the time of bottling — which is about 50 times better than the industry standard.
+For instance, Omega Cure® typically has a peroxide value between 0.1 – 0.5 mEq/kg at the time of bottling.
 For greater transparency, each container is also printed with the bottling date and the batch’s oxidation values.

 In the world of fish oil, peroxide values indicate an oil’s freshness level.
 Generally speaking, the lower the peroxide value, the fresher the oil is.